 We all know those iconic adverts we see during the trailers at movie theatres.
 The sports car engines revving at 100mph, the booming speakers – even the satisfying stitching sounds in the leather seats.
 It’s just one example of the genius that is Dolby Audio, and there’s a reason why it’s the audio of choice for so many home cinema owners.
+But, what is Dolby Audio, and what does it mean?

 The science is in the compression